Unraveling: Are Pigs a Symbol of Good Luck in Korea?

 Pigs are considered lucky charms in Korean households, and pig figurines or decorations can be found in many Korean homes as a way to attract good luck and fortune.
 Their images are also prevalent in Korean art and design, representing wealth, prosperity, and positive energy.
 In Korean superstitions, dreaming of a pig is believed to be a sign of wealth and good luck.

-ALSO READ Is it Good Luck if a Frog Jumps on You?
-(A Myth or Reality)
+ALSO READ Is it Good Luck to See a Turtle?
+(Answered!)

 In Summary